ASNeG/OpcUaStack/src/OpcUaProjectBuilder/ProjectTemplate/README.rst

 ProjectName
 ===========

-ProjectName is an OPC UA application based on `ASNeG OPC UA Stack`_
+ProjectName is an OPC UA application based on `ASNeG OPC UA Stack`_.

 Requirements